 In March 2018, Equifax announced that its 2017 data breach may have affected up to 2.4 million more individuals than originally thought.
 A follow-up statement in May broadened the impact to several more types of data that Equifax originally considered unnecessary to disclose.

 Rewind to 2017.
-Equifax was breached in March, with intrusive activity being monitored and detected as late as July.
+Equifax was breached in March, with intrusive activity still being detected as late as July.
 When they broke the news in September, 143 million US customers were believed to be affected.
-Included in the stolen data were names, Social Security numbers, dates of birth, addresses, and even driver’s license numbers.
+Included in the stolen data were names, Social Security numbers, dates of birth, addresses, and driver’s license numbers.

 That wealth of information puts every affected individual at increased risk of identity theft and credit fraud.

 As one of the US’s three main credit bureaus (Experian and TransUnion being the other two), Equifax has access to the credit histories and personal information of hundreds of millions of Americans and other nationals.
 Consumers and government officials alike are now discussing how to ensure that organizations of this size and significance are taking security seriously.